⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 High Probability

-The increasing integration of genomic sequencing into routine clinical diagnostics for cancer, rare diseases, and reproductive health could significantly expand Illumina's market.
-This shift from research to clinical applications represents a multi-billion dollar opportunity, potentially boosting revenue by 10-15% annually.
+Increased integration of genomic sequencing into routine clinical diagnostics for oncology, rare diseases, and reproductive health could significantly expand Illumina's addressable market beyond research, driving substantial revenue growth and higher-margin service revenue.

 Medium Probability